1970 Oldsmobile 442 *

 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

 The primary goal was to reduce unburnt fuel and crankcase emissions.
 There was a lot of trial and error in the early years but three devices stood out as successful.
-One success was the positive crankcase ventilation (PCV) valve which did a great job of preventing crankcase vapors from venting to the atmosphere but it also inhibited the engine's ability to breath freely, which reduced horsepower, and it resulted in more sludge buildup in the lubricating system.
+One success was the positive crankcase ventilation (PCV) valve which did a great job of preventing crankcase vapors from venting to the atmosphere but it also inhibited the engine's ability to breath freely, which reduced horsepower, and resulted in more sludge buildup in the lubricating system.
 Another success was the catalytic converters which absorbed unburnt gasoline before it left the tailpipe.
 But they were expensive and easily ruined by too much gasoline.
 And then there was the all new electronic ignition systems which replaced the mechanical ignition points and spark advance systems with a computer that could do the job more efficiently.
 However initially they were had problems and mechanics were very slow to accept them because they were expensive and not adjustable.

 Then in October of 1973 the Organization of Arab Petroleum Exporting Countries (OAPEC), which included the nations of Egypt, Syria and Tunisia, enacted an embargo against the United States and other NATO nations and the Clean Air Act issues became less important.
 The problem was started by our support for Israel to expand into the Golan Heights over the objection of their neighbor Syria.
 Politicians assumed that OAPEC needed our business as much as we needed their oil and would therefore not go through with the embargo, but they did and by December of 1973 we were cut off.
 The embargo caused a big stir among the NATO nations, many of which threatened to drop out unless the U.S. quit supporting Israel.
 The U.S. was negotiating with other countries for oil supplies the following March when OAPEC ended the embargo due to a new Israel and Syria peace accord.

-The Classic Car Era was a time of greed - "We want more power, more performance, more accessories" - and what followed was a time of austerity.
+The Classic Car Era was a time of consumer greed - "We want more power, more performance, more accessories" - and what followed was a time of austerity.
 The combination of the Clean Air Act and the oil embargo was a wakeup call to the nation and the automobile manufacturers in particular.
 The obvious solution to both events was to improve fuel economy and reduce horsepower.
 Mid-sized classic cars like the Dodge Dart, Ford Falcon and Chevy II that were so much fun with big V8 engines were given six and four cylinder engines to meet the new standards.
 And European and Japanese automakers began to import compact cars like the Toyota Corolla and Volkswagen; leading us to the Modern Car Era.